aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-utils.md

 </div>

-To mimic the sha3 behaviour of solidity use `soliditySha3
+To mimic the sha3 behavior of solidity use `soliditySha3
 <utils-soliditysha3>`

 </div>